Conditional Statements

 Logical Operators

-Perhaps we wanted to test if two things were True at the same time, or if at least one of two things were True.
-This is where logical operators come in.
+Suppose we wanted to test if two things were True at the same time, or to see if at least one of two things were True.
+This is where logical operators are useful.

 The and operator allows us to check if two conditions are both True, while the or operator allows us to check if at least one of two conditions is True.
 For example: